malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ## Models
 Graziano [Graziano2017] introduced Attention Schema Theory (AST), which suggested how important a representational model might be for consciousness.
 Graziano assumes a single model that encapsulates information about the capabilities of the body, the mind, and the data state, but admits that there may be other divisions.

 Upon considering how the different kinds of information in that space become available to our consciousness, and in the kinds of processing that would be applied, I think there are three separate models in this context.
 Importantly, I think the state model is just a passive data representation that can be moved around between different regions of the brain, whereas the body and mind schema are more likely to be physically wired within certain specific regions of the brain.
-We certainly know this is true for the case of the body schema.
+We certainly know this is true for the case of the body schema from our discovery of primary motor and somatosensory projection areas [Gleitman2003, ch2].

 Another important distinction is that the information from the body and mind schema appears to have significantly less resolution within our awareness than that of many other senses (eg: the five external senses plus conscious feedback).
 I can open my eyes and see lots of detail, and I can clearly observe my current thought as well as my 'inner voice'.
 And although I can reference specific knowledge about my ability to do maths, for example, I would not expect to observe all of my mentally mapped details of my mind's capabilities without a lengthy introspection session.
 Thus, my mind schema appears to behave more like a long term memory: certain events elicit specific responses due to their association, but I can freely browse all of its contents.

-I think a particularly strong argument for the existence of these schemas as independent components of the brain is that i) the learning algorithm required to 'train' these schemas is relatively simple (just run in a tight cycle of predicting the next future state, observing what really happens, and correcting the network from the difference), ii) that it can be trained independently of the main processing units, and iii) that it provides a very useful input to the main processing units.
+I think a particularly strong argument for the existence of these schemas as independent components of the brain is that i) the learning algorithm required to 'train' these schemas is relatively simple (just run in a tight cycle of predicting the next future state, observing what really happens, and correcting the network from the difference), ii) that they can be trained independently of the main processing units, and iii) that they provide a very useful input to the main processing units.

 The visceral loop explains why the state model is both a significant source of input to data processing, and the outcome of that processing.
 The model and processing step work so closely together that it can be hard to see the distinction between them.
 That may be because our ability to analyse our own consciousness is a factor of that model/processing interaction.